kHRISl33t/risingstack-bootcamp/README.md

         ```
       - Use a **single** SQL query
       - When you join the tables, there will be conflicting column names (`id`, `html_url`).
 Use the `as` keyword when selecting columns (eg. `repository.id as repository_id`) to avoid this
+    - [ ] Write unit tests for each function

   Notes:
+  - Use `winston` for logging
   - `user` is a reserved keyword in PG, use double quotes where you reference the table in a raw query
   - You can get the columns of a table by querying `information_schema.columns`, which can be useful to select fields dinamically when joining tables, eg.:
     ```sql